 - Trend #2.
 Creating Experiential Value During Events

 - Trend #3.
-Using AI, AR & VR Event Tech
+Using AI, AR and VR Event Tech

 - Trend #4.
 Prioritising Event Sustainability